progenetix/bycon/docs/installation.md

 ### Option 2: Importing data `importers`

+#### Core Data

+A basic setup for a Beacon compatible database - as supported by the `bycon` package - consists of the core data collections mirroring the Beacon default data model:

+* `variants`
+* `analyses` (which covers parameters from both Beacon `analysis` and `run` entity schemas)
+* `biosamples`
+* `individuals`

+Databases are implemented in an existing MongoDB setup using utility applications by importing data from tab-delimited data files.
+In principle, only 2 import files are needed for inserting and updating of records:
+* a file for the non-variant metadata[^1] with specific header values, where as the absolute minimum id values for the different entities have to be provided
+* a file for genomic variants, again with specific headers but also containing the upstream ids for the corresponding analysis, biosample and individual

 The `importers` directory contains scripts supporting data import with a separate [documentation page](./importers/).

 ### Maintaining, pre-processing or deleting data `housekeepers`